dam5s/typescript-monorepo-starter/README.md

 ?
 Which of the following JS solutions do you want to use?
 Typescript ?
 Do you want to use webpack-dev-server?
 Yes
 ?
 Do you want to simplify the creation of HTML files for your bundle?
 Yes ?
 Which of the following CSS solutions do you want to use?
-SASS ?
-Will you be using CSS styles along with SASS in your project?
-No ?
+CSS ?
 Will you be using PostCSS in your project?
 No
 ?
 Do you want to extract CSS for every file?
 No
 ?
 Do you like to install prettier to format generated configuration?
 Yes